w3c/secure-payment-confirmation/scope.md

 * QR-code triggered payment.
 User points phone at QR code which represents a Web Page.
 In vanilla mode, Web Page includes "Buy" button to trigger Payment Request.
 But in streamlined mode, SPC transaction dialog is immediately displayed to the user for a default instrument associated with the payment method.
 * Tap-to-pay (NFC)

+## User Stories

+### Out of band enrollment

+* While mobile banking, Alice enroll her authenticator to be used with all her credit cards issued by this bank.
+* A few days later during checkout, Alice is prompted to confirm a transaction with one of those cards via her authenticator.

+### In-transaction enrollment, authentication same merchant

+* While checking out, Alice selects a payment instrument and is authenticated before being able to use it.
+* She is also prompted to enroll her authenticator with the bank in association with that instrument, to streamline future checkouts.
+* A few days later during checkout on the same merchant site, Alice is prompted to confirm a transaction with the same instrument by using the enrolled authenticator.

+### Authentication different merchant

+3) Having enrolled an authenticator previously (either out-of-band or during a transaction on any merchant site), Alice is shopping on an unrelated merchant site.
+* During checkout, Alice selects the same instrument and is prompted to authenticate by using the enrolled authenticator.

+### Enrollment for both payment authentication and account login

+* During a guest checkout experience, Alice provides information for payment and is given the option of creating a new user account with the merchant.
+* Alice is prompted to enroll her authenticator such that (1) it can be used to authenticate future payments with the instrument selected to make a payment and (2) it can be used to log into her new account with the merchant.
+* The following week Alice is prompted to log into the merchant account again using her authenticator.
+* The following week Alice makes a payment on another site and is prompted to authenticate with the same authenticator.

+### Lower Friction

+* Alice is prompted to enroll her authenticator during a transaction on a merchant site.
+* In browser-native UX, Alice selects the "express checkout" option for this merchant.
+The browser does not share this user preference with any party.
+* During a future checkout on the same merchant site, the user clicks the "Buy" button.
+(This is the user's only user gesture in this flow.)
+* The merchant communicates a preference for express checkout for this transaction.
+The Payment Service Provider conveys this preference to the Relying Party when seeking SPC Payment Identifiers.
+* The Relying Party makes a decision whether to accept express checkout authentication for this transaction and communicates that with any SPC Payment Identifiers.
+* The Payment Service Provider triggers SPC with this information.
+* The browser confirms the user's preference for express checkout on this merchant, and uses the authenticator to sign the transaction data.
+The transaction data includes a flag that the user did not view the transaction details in native browser (or authenticator)
+* The checkout completes with no further user gesture beyond clicking the "Buy" button.

 ## User Journeys

 There are two elements to the user journey: